IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ## Code examples

 These are examples and assume a strong grasp of Java programming fundamentals.
-They should be used to assist developers in programming their own solutions and not be copied and pasted directly into their applications.
-Import declarations and try/catch blocks have been omitted for readability.
-IBM cannot be held accountable for developers using this code verbatim.
+They should be used to assist Developers in programming their own solutions and not be copied and pasted directly into their applications.
+Import declarations, and try-catch blocks were omitted for readability.
+IBM cannot be held accountable for Developers who are using this code verbatim.
 {:tip}

 The following examples assume the use of default credentials.